Bloodborne Pathogens 161

 An inoculation that protects or prevents people from contracting hepatitis B. The hepatitis B vaccine is usually a series of three shots that help an infected person build antibodies against the disease.

-An acute or chronic viral liver disease caused by the hepatitis C virus.
+An acute or chronic viral liver disease caused by HCV.
 Hepatitis C can cause severe liver damage.

 Human Immunodeficiency Virus.
-HIV is the virus that causes AIDS.
-HIV attacks the human immune system.
+HIV attacks the human immune system and causes the disease AIDS.

 Created to reduce the likelihood of allergic reactions.
 Hypoallergenic equipment is made with materials for which people usually do not have an allergy.